rosadecsai/survey2023/README.md

 # Do journal reviewers differ in their basic behavioral patterns based on gender, experience, or position?
-In this paper, we present results to further increase the support for the imperative of universalism in scientific evaluation.
+We present results to further increase the support for the imperative of universalism in scientific evaluation.
 This study constructed a conceptual framework for the manuscript evaluation by peer reviewers using a textbook model of associative memory and a